aws-samples/amazon-bedrock-samples/agents/insurance-claim-lifecycle-automation/documentation/deployment-guide.md

 - [Testing and Validation](#testing-and-validation)

 ## Pre-Implementation
+By default, AWS CloudFormation uses a temporary session that it generates from your user credentials for stack operations.
+If you specify a service role, CloudFormation will instead use that role's credentials.

+To deploy this solution, your IAM user/role or service role must have permissions to deploy the resources specified in the CloudFormation template.
+For more details on AWS Identity and Access Management (IAM) with CloudFormation, please refer to the AWS CloudFormation User Guide.

+You must also have AWS CLI installed.
+For instructions on installing AWS CLI, please see Installing, updating, and uninstalling the AWS CLI.

 ### Clone [_amazon-bedrock-samples_](https://github.com/aws-samples/amazon-bedrock-samples) Repository
 1. Create a local copy of the **amazon-bedrock-samples** repository using _git clone_: